SampleEnvironment/SECoP/protocol/specification/descriptive.rst

         - avoid explicit "w" on parameters with readonly=true
         - omit the parameter visibility, when it does not influence the result
-        - it is recommended to consistently use the same style for all "visibility" properties
+        - consistently use the same style for all "visibility" properties

 .. _accessible-meaning: